sljoyner3/DATA-441-Project-2/index.md

   #### Using K-Fold Cross-Validation to Evaluate Model Quality

-  Using my custom method and the SciKitLearn implementation I used the following code to get a cross validated MSE value for my model tested on the 'cars' dataset.
+  Using my custom method and the SciKitLearn implementation I used the following code to get a cross validated MSE score for my model tested on the 'cars' dataset.
 This model uses the engine size, number of cylinders, and car weight to predict the mileage (MPG) of a vehicle.
 I determined the hyperparameters through smaller, non-validated but quick, tests and then applied them here.
 I also scaled the values so that large values, like car weight (lbs), did not outweigh engine size and cylinder count.
 I also left the intercept as true to include this in the calculation.

   ``` Python
   cars = pd.read_csv('/content/cars.csv')